10-5-pursuit/lab-github/questions.md

 6. **What is GitHub Actions, and how is it used in software development?**

+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

    \`\`\`
    \`\`\`

 7. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

+On June 4, 2018, Microsoft announced its intent to acquire GitHub for US$7.5 billion (~$8.65 billion in 2022).
+The deal closed on October 26, 2018.
+GitHub continued to operate independently as a community, platform and business.

    \`\`\`
    \`\`\`

 8. **What is a 'repository' in GitHub, and what are its key components?**

+A repository is the most basic element of GitHub.
+It's a place where you can store your code, your files, and each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.

    \`\`\`
    \`\`\`

 9. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**

+Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+You always create a branch from an existing branch.
+Typically, you might create a new branch from the default branch of your repository.

    \`\`\`
    \`\`\`

 10. **What is GitHub Pages, and how can it be used to host web pages?**

+GitHub Pages publishes any static files that you push to your repository.
+You can create your own static files or use a static site generator to build your site for you.
+You can also customize your own build process locally or on another server.

     \`\`\`
     \`\`\`